Samuel Smith (Maryland politician): Political career

 Smith was elected to the Fourteenth Congress on January 31, 1816 to fill the vacancy caused by the resignation of Nicholas R. Moore, and was re-elected to the Fifteenth, Sixteenth, and Seventeenth Congresses.
 In the House, Smith served as chairman of the U.S. House Committee on Expenditures in the Department of the Treasury (Fourteenth Congress), and as a member of the Committee on Ways and Means (Fifteenth through Seventeenth Congresses).

 On December 17, 1822, Smith resigned as congressman, having been elected as a Democratic-Republican (later Crawford Republican and Jacksonian) to the United States Senate to fill the vacancy caused by the death of William Pinkney.
 In March–April 1824, Samuel Smith was honored with a single vote at the Democratic-Republican Party Caucus to be the party's candidate for U.S. Vice President at the election later that year.

 In 1828, Smith served as vice president of the Maryland State Colonization Society, of which Charles Carroll of Carrollton, one of the co-signers of the Declaration of Independence, was president.
 The MSCS was a branch of the American Colonization Society, an organization dedicated to returning black Americans to lead free lives in African states such as Liberia.

 Smith served as President pro tempore of the Senate again during the Twentieth and Twenty-first Congresses, and as chairman of the Committee on Finance (Eighteenth and Twentieth through Twenty-second Congresses).
 He was re-elected in 1826 and served until March 4, 1833.
 Two years later, in 1835, Smith became mayor of Baltimore, and served in that position until 1838, when he retired from public life.

-Death
+Death and legacy

-Samuel Smith, a distinguished American politician and military leader, died on April 22, 1839, at his residence, Montibello, near Baltimore, Maryland.
-He was 86 years old at the time of his death.
-Following his passing, Smith was interred in the Old Westminster Burying Ground in Baltimore.
+Smith died on April 22, 1839, at his residence, Montibello, near Baltimore, Maryland, aged 86 years, and was interred in the Old Westminster Burying Ground in Baltimore.

+Smith appears in John Trumbull's 1824 painting General George Washington Resigning His Commission, which was featured on the reverse of the United States five-thousand-dollar bill.